jdavidm/learn-stata/materials/course-intro.md

     * Alternating short videos (to introduce idea) and exercise (to start using that idea)
     * Alternating between video and exercise will be most effective for most folks
 * Lectures
-    * Lectures notes used in class
+    * Lecture notes used in class
 	* Not expected to read in advance; may be useful for review
 	* May not match lecture precisely
 * Assignments
-    * Answers provided
+    * Submitted via Github or Overleaf

 ### Syllabus